 If you’re feeling a little off track or have lost some of your motivation (let’s face it, it can happen to all of us now and again), then try exploring the world of money-based podcasts.
 While you’re going for a walk or doing the washing up, you could also be learning about healthy financial habits.

-Podcasts like The Money to the Masses Podcast and The Financial Wellbeing Podcast feature information on all areas of personal finance.
-They can help you take stock of your own money, and maybe even inform some of your future budgeting choices.
+Our Money:Mindshift podcast features information on all areas of financial wellbeing.
+It could help you take stock of your own money, and maybe even inform some of your future budgeting choices.

 Do you need more help?

-So, there you have it, a budget review might sound overly formal but in reality it just involves analysing what’s going well, or not so well.
+And there you have it.
+While a ‘budget review’ might sound overly formal, in reality it’s really just about taking a look at what’s going well, or not so well.
 From there you can change course and make adjustments, if needed.
 It really can help keep your personal finances on track.